 (a) Actual expenses (b) Gross profit on additional sales generated by additional expenditure

-Gross Profit on Annual Turnover Additional Expenses × - Gross Profit on Annual Turnover + Uninsured Standing Charges
+Additional Expenses × Gross Profit on Annual Turnover + Uninsured Standing Charges

 5. Add (3) and (4).
 From the total deduct saving in any insured standing charge during the period of indemnity.
 The result is gross claim.